NHS-NGS/cgpclient/docs/set_up/get_started.md

 # Get Started

+To begin using the CGP client library, you'll need to follow these steps:

+!!! gel-magnify "Register Your Application"

-To begin using the CGP client library, you'll need to register an application on the NHS Developer Hub.
+    First, you'll need to register an application on the NHS Developer Hub.
 This will provide you with the necessary credentials to access the CGP APIs.

-!!! gel-magnify "Register Your Application"

     * **Production/Live Applications:** [NHS Developer Hub (Production)](https://digital.nhs.uk/developer)
     * **Development Applications:** [NHS Developer Hub (Development)](https://dos-internal.ptl.api.platform.nhs.uk/)

     When registering, select the appropriate environment for your application (`Development`, `Integration`, or `Production`).
 This environment must match the `--api_host` parameter you use in your scripts.

-!!! gel-magnify "Authentication"
+!!! gel-magnify "Authenticate"

     The CGP client supports multiple authentication methods: